laszlocph/website/Docker-cluster-management-on-AWS.md

 ---

 By the end of [part 2](Mastering-test-environments-with-Docker) of the series I was able to run any set of services with any feature branch on a remote machine.
-The setup was quite pleasing to me since the local and test envirnments were identical and I could showcase the state of development easily for Product Management or QA.
+The setup was quite pleasing to me since the local and test environments were identical and I could showcase the state of development easily for Product Management or QA.

 I could reach that point relatively easily since I used only Docker's built in tooling.
 They were perfectly integrated and very powerful, thanks to Docker's *batteries included* approach.